 During MPEG#153 a first proposal was provided of carriage of static Gaussian Splat in HEIF.

 During MPEG#154, several other contributions on this topic were discussed and several comments were collected.
 This document consolidates these contributions based on decisions and agreements made during the meeting, including open questions and discussion points.

+During MPEG#155, m78065 provided a merged text for contributions m77779, m77791 as well as several updates based on technical comments from m77646.